Skip to main content

 OCEANERA-NET

-Ocean Energy European Research Area Network
+European Research Area Network for Ocean Energy

 OCEANERA-NET Logo

-The consortium agreed on a roadmap of tasks to achieve the implementation of joint activities, such as joint Calls for transnational collaborative R&I projects.
-OCEANERA-NET launched two joint Calls , in October 2014 and February 2016.
+The consortium agreed on a roadmap of tasks to achieve the implementation of joint activities, such as Calls for transnational collaborative R&I projects.
+OCEANERA-NET launched two Calls , in October 2014 and February 2016.